Alan Cox (computer programmer): Activism

 Cox is an ardent supporter of programming freedom, and an outspoken opponent of software patents, the DMCA and the CBDTPA.
 He resigned from a subgroup of Usenix in protest, and said he would not visit the United States for fear of being imprisoned after the arrest of Dmitry Sklyarov for DMCA violations.

 In January 2007, he applied for a series of patents on "RMS", or "rights management systems".
 Red Hat Inc., Cox's former employer, has stated (in a document drafted by Mark Webbink and Cox himself) that it will not use patents against free software projects.

 Cox is also an adviser to the Foundation for Information Policy Research and the Open Rights Group.

-Awards
+Career and awards

 Cox was the recipient of the Free Software Foundation's 2003 Award for the Advancement of Free Software at the FOSDEM conference in Brussels.

 On 5 October 2005, Cox received a lifetime achievement award at the LinuxWorld awards in London.

 The University of Wales Trinity Saint David Awarded Cox an Honorary Fellowship on 18 July 2013.

 He received an honorary doctorate from the Swansea University, his alma mater, on 20 July 2016.